Specification for Submission Information Packages

 A representation is a set of files, including structural metadata, needed for a complete and reasonable rendition of an Intellectual Entity.
 For example, a journal article may be complete in one PDF file.
 This single file constitutes the representation.
 Another journal article may consist of one SGML file and two image files.
 These three files constitute the representation.
 A third article may be represented by one TIFF image for each of 12 pages plus an XML file of structural metadata showing the order of the pages.
 These 13 files constitute the representation.

-folder under representations is considered optional.
-The SIP also accounts for the following additional folders that can exist both at the root level or under the representations
+If metadata is stored at the root level of the package, then there is generally no need to include a metadata folder at the representation level.
+In such cases, the metadata folder under representations is considered optional.
+The SIP also accounts for the following additional folders that can exist both at the root level or under the representations folder (Figure 3):

 Figure 3: Example of the full use of the SIP structure

-folders can be further specified by Submission Agreements.
+The details of the internal structure of an SIP including its data and metadata folders can be further specified by Submission Agreements.
 These can exist for a particular submission, a special collection or a specific Producer.

 3. METS